Installing Tekton Dashboard

 You can refer to the dev docs for more info on how to use the installer.

-For example, to install the latest release in read only mode:
+to install the latest release in read/write mode:

 Accessing the Dashboard